AhmedSamirElsayed/sample-E-commerce/README.md

-# E-Commerce App
+# E-Commerce Website

-Welcome to the **E-Commerce App**!
+Welcome to the **E-Commerce Website**!
 This is a modern e-commerce application built with React, Redux, and Vite.
 It leverages Bootstrap for styling and includes essential functionalities like product listing, filtering, and cart management.

 ## Project Setup